2026 Integrative Medicine Virtual CE Weekend: Integrative Approaches to Tick-Borne Diseases

 Donna Raditic, DVM, DACVIM (Nutrition), CVA

-Dr. Donna Raditic is a Cornell graduate who spent many years in private practice first as a conventional small animal practitioner to then build an integrative veterinary practice.
-She pursued an alternative nutrition residency program to become a Board Certified Veterinary Nutritionist®.
+Donna M. Raditic is a Board Certified Veterinary Nutritionist®.
 She was a professor for both the Nutrition and the Integrative Medicine Services at the University of Tennessee College of Veterinary Medicine.
 Currently she is owner/founder of Nutrition and Integrative Medicine Consultants which offers independent consulting and education.
-Her journey offers unique perspectives on the role of nutrition, supplements, and integrative care for our veterinary patients.
+Dr. Raditic’s professional journey provides for unique perspectives on the role of nutrition, supplements, and integrative care for our veterinary patients.

 Cynthia Lankenau, DVM, CVH